guillochon/retrosheet-buddy/README.md

 ### Interactive Controls

-Retrosheet Buddy uses a **dual-mode system** to avoid keystroke conflicts between pitch events and play results.
-You can switch between modes using the **TAB** key.
+Retrosheet Buddy uses a **three-mode system** to avoid keystroke conflicts between pitch events and play results.
+You can cycle through modes using the **TAB** key.

 #### Mode System

 - **PITCH MODE** (default): For recording individual pitches
-- **PLAY MODE**: For recording the final result of a play
+- **PLAY MODE**: For recording the final result of a play (including outs)
+- **DETAIL MODE**: For specifying hit type and fielding position after selecting a play result

-Press **TAB** to switch between modes.
-The current mode is displayed at the top of the controls panel.
+Press **TAB** to cycle through modes: PITCH → PLAY → DETAIL → PITCH.
+The current mode and next mode are displayed at the top of the controls panel.

 #### Navigation Keys